 – Defend and promote the Catholic faith, and preserve religious liberty to practice our faith

 – Build camaraderie among our members

-The division is a non-profit organization and raises funds through donations, and various fund raising activities - notably concerts.
+The division is a non-profit organization and raises funds through donations, and various fund raising activities.

 The division sponsors a wide range of charitable works.
 Past donations have gone to Catholic Charities of Arlington, VA, St. Francis of Assisi Parish, Francis House, St. Francis of Assisi School, John Paul the Great High School, Hibernian Charities, the National AOH Project St. Patrick (a religious vocations charity), St. William of York parish, and more.